Is a HELOC a good idea?

 2. Variable interest rates

 While home equity loans offer fixed interest rates that will not change, HELOC rates are variable.
-This means that the rates rise and fall with the broader rate market.
+This means that rates rise and fall with the broader rate market.
 So even though your HELOC had a lower interest rate when you first took out the loan, the rates will increase (or decrease) over time.

-Additionally, HELOC interest rates can be higher than rates for a traditional mortgage loan — including a cash-out refinance.
-At the time of this writing in March 2023, the average interest rate charged for a HELOC was around 7.8% compared to around 6.7% for a cash-out refinance.
+Additionally, HELOC interest rates can be higher than rates for a traditional mortgage loan, including a cash-out refinance.
+At the time of this writing in March 2023, the average interest rate charged for a HELOC was around 7.8%, compared to around 6.7% for a cash-out refinance.

 3. Risk of overspending